Skill Sheet: What You Will Learn Here

 The difference between price and value

-- Estimating the ability of a company to remain in business
+- Ability to remain in business

-- Growing and generating future cash flows
+- Growth and future cash flows

-- Assessing future profits, cash flows and asset creation
+- Future profits and asset creation

 A computed or perceived value based on quantitative variables and qualitative aspects of the business, intrinsic value must not be confused with price.
 Price can be lower than the value – undervalued - or higher - overvalued.
 To put it in Warren Buffet’s words, "Price is what you pay, and value is what you get".